wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ## Additional Demo Applications

-To install additional demos its a repeat of the exact same process as the default demo I have described above but with additional configuration tweeks.
-The tweeks you need to make for each additional style of application you want to install are described below and are in addition to the steps outlines above to install the default application.
-In other words, to install one of these additional applications follow the exact same steps as for the default application but with the additional tweeks outline below for the specific application style you are deploying.
+To install one of these additional applications follow the exact same steps as for the default application but with the additional tweeks outline below for the specific application type you are deploying.

 #### VIRGIN CMS INSTALLS

-If you are interested in Virgin CMS installs, click [here](./VirginCMSDemos.md)
+If you are interested in Virgin CMS installs, apply the appropriate tweeks to your Stackscipt [here](./VirginCMSDemos.md)

 #### SAMPLE JOOMLA APPLICATIONS

-If you are interested in installing Joomla based demos, click [here](./JoomlaDemos.md)
+If you are interested in installing Joomla based demos, apply the appropriate tweeks to your Stackscipt [here](./JoomlaDemos.md)

 #### SAMPLE WORDPRESS APPLICATIONS

-If you are interested in installing Wordpress based demos, click [here](./WordpressDemos.md)
+If you are interested in installing Wordpress based demos, apply the appropriate tweeks to your Stackscipt [here](./WordpressDemos.md)

 #### SAMPLE DRUPAL APPLICATIONS

-If you are interested in installing Drupal based demos, click [here](./DrupalDemos.md)
+If you are interested in installing Drupal based demos, apply the appropriate tweeks to your Stackscipt [here](./DrupalDemos.md)

 #### SAMPLE MOODLE APPLICATIONS

-If you are interested in installing Moodle based demos, click [here](./MoodleDemos.md)
+If you are interested in installing Moodle based demos, apply the appropriate tweeks to your Stackscipt [here](./MoodleDemos.md)

 ----------------------